ome/omero-guide-scripts/docs/parameter_description.rst

 New Namespace
 -------------
 For the namespace conversion script.
-The new namespace to assign to the key-value pairs found on the target \
+The new namespace to assign to the Key-Value pairs found on the target \
 object having the "*Old Namespace*".

 Create new and merge